-- 1.2 This IP Policy applies to Research Students and all employees of the OU including academic staff, academic related staff, research staff, support staff, visiting, honorary and emeritus role holders and personnel in collaborating organisations who are under an OU contract of employment, signed agreement or letter of appointment. - 1.3 This policy supersedes the Research and Enterprise Intellectual Property Policy (2013) and is aligned with existing policies and terms and conditions of employment.
+This IP Policy is solely operational guidance and clarification of IP rights, where applicable during and after engagement or employment with the OU.
+For the avoidance of doubt, where any terms in this policy conflicts with an individual's contract of employment or contract of engagement, the terms relating to the relevant contract of employment or engagement will prevail.1.2 This IP Policy applies to Research Students and all employees of the OU including academic staff, academic related staff, research staff, support staff, honorary and emeritus role holders and personnel in collaborating organisations who are under an OU contract of employment, signed agreement or letter of appointment.

+1.3 This policy supersedes the Research and Enterprise Intellectual Property Policy (2013) and is aligned with existing policies and terms and conditions of employment.
 Additional information and practical guidance in support of this IP Policy can be found in 'The Open University Research Intellectual Property Commercialisation Handbook'.

-2. OWNERSHIP OF RESEARCH IP
+2 OWNERSHIP OF RESEARCH IP

-2.1 Clarity on ownership of Research IP is essential to enable it to be effectively exploited and is usually determined by: who created the IP, the nature of the IP, under what circumstances the IP was generated, and whether there are contractual conditions that affect ownership.
+2.1 Clarity on ownership of Research IP is essential to enable it to be effectively managed and is usually determined by: who created the IP, the nature of the IP, under what circumstances the IP was generated, and whether there are contractual conditions that affect ownership.